 - Specialist faculty iPads in Physical Education and Music

-- Three specialist computer laboratories.
-These provide more powerful computers for high intensity subjects that incorporated video rendering, CAD and more.
+- Four desktop computer laboratories providing more powerful computers for high intensity subjects

 - A virtual learning environment which includes online courses (across all Secondary faculties) that students can participate in at any time, from anywhere